-It is the opinion of many reputable law advisory groups that the isomerization process used to create delta-8 does not fit the DEA’s description for a “synthetically-derived” cannabinoid, rendering the compound legally so long as it is sourced according to federal regulations regarding industrial hemp.
+It is the opinion of many reputable law advisory groups that the isomerization process used to create delta-8 does not fit the DEA’s description for a “synthetically-derived” cannabinoid.

 There are no isolated research efforts aimed at delta-8’s side effects, but many studies regarding delta-8’s benefits report very little potential for adverse reactions.

 In most cases, the side effects of delta-8 may be similar to that of delta-9 (like tiredness), but to a much lesser extent.
 Some research even reports that there are no known side effects related to delta-9 consumption.